tjaafar/kontent-custom-element-youtube-preview/README.md

-# TEMPLATE Custom Element for Kentico Kontent
+# YouTube preview custom element for Kentico Kontent

 This is a [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) that allows users to add various types of youtube video url, it extracts the video id for your apps and shows the video.